talhamirzaa/MAD_Exp_04/README.md

 # Experiment No 4: ListView and Card Layout

-To develop a card layout for our Flutter application
+To develop a card layout for our Flutter application.

 ## About Experiment